Tyralion/upstart_conf/sidekiq/README.md

     # Create an empty configuration file
     sudo touch /etc/sidekiq.conf

+## Before starting...

+You need to customise `sidekiq.conf` to:

+* Set the right user your app should be running on unless you want root to execute it!
+  * Look for `setuid apps` and `setgid apps`, uncomment those lines and replace `apps` to whatever your deployment user is.
+  * Replace `apps` on the paths (or set the right paths to your user's home) everywhere else.

 ## Managing

 Sidekiq apps are referenced in /etc/sidekiq.conf by default.
 Add each app's path as a new line, e.g.: